fscottfoti/togethermap-help/docs/customization.md

 ## JSON in TM

 Let's imagine a coworker sent you a shapefile and you imported it into TM.
 You don't even really know what attributes are in the shapefile.
 Worry not.
 Once the data is in TM, that is now our problem.
-Under the first text area is a button with the text "JSON" on it.
+Under the first text area is a button with a "code" icon on it.
 Click it and it will give you a formatted sample object from this collection.
-I will print one below so you're not too worried when you see a place with it's full complexity.
+One is printed below so that you won't be too worried when you see a place with it's full complexity.

 So what do you need to know about this?
 Not as much as you'd think.
 The magic is all in the "properties" sub-dictionary, and you will see "properties" come up a lot in TM templates.  "properties" is part of the GeoJSON spec and allows us to conform with existing conventions - this is where all of the attributes go.
 There are also some higher level attributes which TM adds, like createDate, updateDate, and creator which might be of some use, but for the most part, everything you need is under "properties".